Ethan-23/printf/README.md

 * %% - prints a module
 * %d and %i - prints a integer
 * %b - prints an integer in binary format
+* %r - prints the string in reverse

 ## Examples